Tejas07PSK/Melanoma-Detection/README.md

 Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
-Random decision forests correct for decision trees' habit of overfitting to their training set.
+Random decision forests correct for decision trees' habit of over-fitting to their training set.
 (More articles regarding RFs can be found here,
 :point_right: [wikipedia.org/RF](https://en.wikipedia.org/wiki/Random_forest).
 :point_right: [scikit-learn.org/RF](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).)